 Kristin Silva has over 17 years of accounting and financial analysis experience.
 She has worked in many diverse settings, in companies that are publicly held as well as private startups through their growth phase.
 Kristin has been responsible for the implementation of strong accounting and financial frameworks in her previous roles.
 Her communication, organization, and critical thinking skills have allowed her to succeed in working closely with not only management and leadership but also interdepartmentally.
 Kristin has a love for the environment and working in a team setting.
 She recently moved back up to the Bay Area after living in San Diego for the last 18 years, where she was working as a staff accountant at Perfect Bar.
 She now lives in Walnut Creek with her husband and young son.
 Kristin has her Bachelor of Arts degree in International Relations with a minor in Economics, as well as a Masters in Accountancy.

 Anna is a Bay Area native and holds a Bachelor of Arts degree in Environmental Studies from Eckerd College in St. Petersburg, Florida.
 During her studies, she took an extensive interest in Florida coastal wildlife, working with the Osprey Watch and Tampa Bay Watch environmental monitoring programs.
 After returning to the Bay Area, Anna worked in upper level management, focusing on community outreach and talent recruitment for the Athleta Brand.
-Anna joined KRRC last year as an intern, bringing a passion for environmental sustainability and natural resource protection.
+Anna joined KRRC in 2019 as an intern, bringing a passion for environmental sustainability and natural resource protection.